dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 ---

-By default, Dapr automatically injects a sidecar to enable the Dapr APIs for your applications.
-However, using sidecars might not be optimal for your specific use case.
+Dapr automatically injects a sidecar to enable the Dapr APIs for your applications for the best availability and reliability.

 Dapr Shared enables different deployment strategies to create Dapr applications using Kubernetes `Daemonset` or `Deployment`.